top of page

 Jamil Zaki (he/him)

-I am an associate professor of psychology at Stanford and Director of the Stanford Social Neuroscience Lab.
+I am a professor of psychology at Stanford and Director of the Stanford Social Neuroscience Lab.
 In addition to research, I am passionate about public communication of science, and head our Department's Media and Outreach Committee, which supports this podcast.
 Outside of work, I enjoy running (slowly) along San Francisco's waterfront, and generally joining in for whatever my 6 and 5-year old kids are into these days.

 bruno[5].png